 PrintCo is a business selling customized, high-volume, precision printing equipment goes through a conventional goal-setting exercise with all its key stakeholders, eventually agreeing on the goals of increasing revenues and profitability in the next year.
 There are other stakeholders involved, but we’ll zoom in Sandra (the Chief Sales Officer) and Petra (the Chief Product Officer) both of whom agree on these shared goals.

 Sandra’s strategy is to push the sales team hard on selling a particular long-established existing product line because it has a well-understood target market which isn’t yet saturated, her sales team has excellent pre-qualified contacts there, and the cost of sales is likely to be relatively low.

-Sandra’s tradeoff: Focusing on this product line means there’s no good sales resource to do any pre-sales for a new product addressing a different target market.
+Sandra’s tradeoff: Focusing on this product line means there will be no good sales resources to to put toward achieving the desirable outcome of doing pre-sales for a new product addressing a different target market.

 Meanwhile, Petra intends to focus the product team’s attention on launching a new product built around a new environmentally friendly proprietary ink technology (several years in development) because market research strongly suggests that there is an underserved market for such a product with no competing offerings, and proprietary ink sales will provide a highly profitable additional revenue stream.

 Petra’s tradeoff: Focusing on delivering the new product line means there’s little product support for software updates to existing product lines to keep them comparable with competing printing systems.

 Fast forward to the end of the year: Sandra’s sales team built a strong pipeline to sell PrintCo’s existing product but closed almost no deals because competitors released software updates that allowed their products to outcompete on overall functionality.
 Petra’s product team launched the new environmentally friendly print product but found few buyers because there was almost no pre-sales and sales support.